adlawren/guava/README.md

 ---------
 Type in some keywords and papaya will find in your area what you are looking for.
 See a picture of it so you know what you are getting.
 Place a bid, and soon you will have an affordible item in your hands to use.

-For more information, please see the wiki: https://github.com/CMPUT301W16T03/papaya/wiki
+For more information, please see the [wiki](https://github.com/CMPUT301W16T03/papaya/wiki).

 ### Credits to...